Electronic messages (e-mail)

 Personal Data Controller

-The entity deciding on the purposes and methods of using your personal data (meaning their controller according to GDPR) is Institute of Fundamental Technological Research Polish Academy of Sciences.
+The entity deciding on the purposes and methods of using your personal data (meaning their controller according to GDPR) is National Centre for Research and Development.

 You can contact us in many ways, using: